morrowwolf/Barony13/.github/RULES.md

 The **TL;DR** of this whole sheet is that ultimately, as long as you follow the big rule 0.0, and all the core rules surrounding it, you should pretty much never get into trouble.
 That being said, the admins will still enforce all of these rules as they are written here, so knowing what they are is likely a very good idea.

-These rules are generally ordered by priority, with lower-number rules being more important and having harder punishments.
+These rules are generally ordered by priority, with lower-number rules being more important and having harsher punishments.
 ## Core Rules
 These apply to the Github, Discord, and Server.